ibm-cloud-docs/account/iam-condition-properties.md

 # IAM condition properties
 {: #iam-condition-properties}

 Dynamic rules and trusted profiles both use conditional IAM statements that you specify to automatically add federated users to access groups or trusted profiles.
 When users log in with a federated ID, the data from the identity provider (IdP) dynamically maps them to an access group based on conditions that you set.
 For more information, see [Creating dynamic rules for access groups](/docs/account?topic=account-rules) and [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile).

+You can also assign conditional IAM access policies to designate temporary access to resources in your account or allow access to resources during specific time windows.
+For more information, see [Limiting access with time-based conditions](/docs/account?topic=account-iam-time-based) and review the section [Conditions in `/v2/policies` access policies](/docs/account?topic=account-iam-condition-properties&interface=ui#policy-condition-properties).

 ## Rule and profile details
 {: #general-details}